sharmaadityaHQ/bossy-helper/README.md

 To run the project first install all dependencies by running `npm install`.

-## Available Scripts

-In the project directory, you can run:
+Now, in the project directory, you can run:

 ### `npm start`